MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_py.txt

 The file ``mult_view.json`` will be loaded by the front-end and used to build the interactive visualization.
 See `make_clustergrammer.py`_ for an additional example.

 Clustergrammer can also load data from a Pandas DataFrame and perform normalization and filtering.
-In this example we will load data from a DataFrame, normalize the rows, and filter the columns:
+In this example, we will load data from a DataFrame, normalize the rows, and filter the columns:
 ::

   # make network object and load DataFrame, df